 Bihar to get 426 MW additional power from NTPC

-Bihar will get 426 Megawatts (MW) of additional electricity from the National Thermal Power Corporation’s (NTPC’s) Barh super thermal power plant (STPP) and the Bharatiya Rail Bijlee Company Limited (BRBCL) at Aurangabad, which will begin commercial operations shortly, said NTPC officials.
+Bihar will get 426 Megawatts (MW) additional electricity as a unit each from the NTPC’s Barh super thermal power plant (STPP) and the Bharatiya Rail Bijlee Company Limited (BRBCL) at Aurangabad as they will begin commercial operations shortly, NTPC officials said.

 The additional power will take Bihar’s average daily scheduled allocation beyond 5,000 MW from Central sectors, the officials said.
-At present, it gets around 4,575 MW.
+At present, it gets around 4,575 MW power.

 The commercial operation of the 660 MW unit I of the NTPC Barh plant will begin from Friday.
 The trial run of this unit was successfully done on October 30.
 Bihar will get 401 MW power share from this unit, while the remaining 40% power will be shared among beneficiary states like Odisha, Jharkhand and Sikkim.